Two coal-fueled power plants to shutter, despite pressure from Trump

 The Tennessee Valley Authority (TVA) said Thursday that it had decided to close two outdated coal plants over the next few years, including one in Kentucky that bought much of its fuel from Murray Energy.
 That company is owned by Robert Murray, a generous supporter of the president.

-In a 5-2 vote, the board of directors chose to shutter the Kentucky plant in 2020 and the Tennessee plant in 2023.
+In a 5-2 vote, the board of directors chose to shutter the Kentucky's Paradise plant in 2020 and Tennessee's Bull Run plant in 2023.
+The two dissenting votes came from Trump administration appointees.

+“Making decisions that impact employees and communities is difficult as we fulfill our commitment to keep power rates as low as possible,’” said TVA President and CEO Bill Johnson.
+“We value the contributions of the employees of Paradise and Bull Run, and we will be working directly with them and local communities to ease the transition as much as possible.”

 The president entered the fray over the potential closure on Monday, stating on Twitter that TVA needed to “give serious consideration to all factors before voting to close viable power plants, like Paradise #3 in Kentucky.”